kaunel85/ong-bylaws/bylaws.md

 95. Parking spots will be assigned for 4 month terms starting in September, January, and May.
 The two parking spots will be first offered to brothers living in the house with cars.
 If more than two eligible brothers want parking spots, the spots will be auctioned with a sealed-bid second-price auction.
 Brothers interested in spots will provide bids to the House Manager on a date of his designation before the start of the parking term.
 The highest bid will pay the amount of the second highest bid, and the second highest bidder will pay the amount of the third highest bid.
 These funds will be used to equally reduce the rent payment of everyone living in the house, including the winners of the auction.
 If spots are not taken by the those living in the house they will be offered as short term parking on a first-come first-served basis to Actives, Alum, and Phikeia for less than 12 hours at a time.

 96. A snow removal plan will be in place by the House Manager and Vice-President and presented to the Chapter no later than September 15th.
 Should the Chapter decide at that point that a snow clearing contract is required, the House Manager are responsible for securing a contract prior to September 30th.
-All members are required to support all snow removal activities.
+All Members living in and using the House are required to support all snow removal activities.
 Following a snow storm (regardless of whether there is a contract) the entrance to the driveway needs to be cleared, the sidewalk, front stairs, and back stairs, all need to be cleared within 24 hours, preferring earlier.

 ARTICLE IX: DISCIPLINE
 ----------------------
 97. The Judiciary Committee shall:
     1. Be chaired by the Warden.
-    2. Consist of the Warden and four active Members not including any member of the executive committee unless they also hold the position of warden
+    2. Consist of the Warden and four Active Members not including any member of the executive committee unless they also hold the position of warden
     3. Hold council when necessary, and discipline according to The Code Article XVI
     4. Request from the Chapter Advisory Board Chairman that a Chapter Advisory Board member be in attendance for any disciplinary meetings and request that the Vice-President of the Chapter be in attendance for the meetings as well

-98. Six active Members are chosen by the Chapter at the beginning of each semester by a top six plurality election to potentially sit on the Judicial Committee with the Warden.
+98. Six Active Members are chosen by the Chapter at the beginning of each semester by a top six plurality election to potentially sit on the Judicial Committee with the Warden.
      1. Upon the calling of a Judicial Committee, four of the six Members will be selected by the Warden and Vice-President to sit on the Judicial Committee.
      2. A Member cannot sit on the Judicial Committee if they are involved in the incident for which the Judicial Committee meeting has been called, or if they feel they cannot be unbiased in the matter.
      3. To remove a member of the Judicial Committee, a 66% vote is required by the active chapter.
 If removal is successful, a new member of the Judicial Committee will be elected immediately by a majority vote.

 99. To call a Judicial Committee a Member must report before the Executive Committee for an explanation as to why the Judicial Committee meeting must be called.
     1. The Executive Committee can call the Judicial Committee meeting with a 66% vote.
-This decision can be vetoed by the Chapter with a 66% vote of active members attending a Chapter Meeting.
+This decision can be vetoed by the Chapter with a 66% vote of Active Members attending a Chapter Meeting.

 100. Discipline will be determined at the discretion of the Judicial Committee and the Executive Committee, except in cases where disciplinary action has been previously prescribed by The Code Sections 154, 155, and 156.